Inova Health System Foundation

 Participation in Unite Us Platform

 All awardees must participate in the Unite Us/Unite Virginia referral platform for coordinated care.
-Applications should acknowledge willingness to engage with this care coordination system, which connects community organizations and healthcare providers for seamless client referrals.
+Applications should acknowledge willingness to engage with this care coordination system, which connects community organisations and healthcare providers for seamless client referrals.

 Key Takeaways for Grant Writers